AaltoSciComp/scicomp-docs/data/index.rst

      * deleted
      * Small projects, testing work, or getting started.
-Switch to a scratch directory when a project becomes large.
+Switch to a Triton project directory when a project becomes large.

        ``/scratch/work/USER``
    * * Triton project